mgedmin/btdualboot/README.rst

 - if you manually edit link keys in ``/var/lib/bluetooth`` then you need to ``service bluetooth restart`` afterwards for bluetoothd to notice changes

-- you can manually edit link keys in the Windows registry by using ``chntpw``.
+- you can manually edit link keys in the Windows registry by using ``chntpw``, this is partially automated passing ``--edit-registry`` to the script.

 Here's an example session::